Konica Minolta Named to Channel Futures 2023 MSP 501 List

 Since its inception, the MSP 501 has evolved from a competitive ranking into a vibrant group of innovators focused on high levels of customer satisfaction at small, medium and large organizations in public and private sectors.
 Many of their services and technology offerings focus on customer needs in the areas of cloud, security, collaboration and hybrid work forces.

-“The 2023 Channel Futures MSP 501 winners persevered through challenging times to become the highest-performing and most innovative IT providers in the industry today,” said Jeff O’Heir, Channel Futures Senior News Editor and MSP 501 Project Manager.
+“The 2023 Channel Futures MSP 501 winners persevered through challenging times to become the highest-performing and most innovative IT providers in the industry today,” said Jeff O’Heir, Channel Futures senior news editor and MSP 501 project manager.
 “The MSP 501 ranking doesn’t award MSPs solely on their size and revenue.
 It acknowledges the business acumen, best practices and trusted advice they deliver to customers every day.
-They deserve the honor.”
+They deserve the honour.”

 “We extend our heartfelt congratulations to the 2023 winners, and gratitude to the thousands of MSPs that have contributed to the continuing growth and success of the managed services sector,” said Kelly Danziger, general manager of Informa Tech Channels.
 “These providers are most certainly driving a new wave of innovation in the industry and are demonstrating a commitment to moving the MSP and entire channel forward.”